djndl1/CSNotes/algorithm/c_algo/c_algo_struct.md

 A d-heap is exactly like a binary heap except that all nodes have $d$ children.
 The running time of insertion is $O \log_{d} N$.
 There is evidence suggesting that 4-heaps may outperform binary heaps in practice.

+## The Disjoint Set

 # Sorting

+An inversion in an array of numbers is any ordered pair $(i, j)$ having the property that $i < j$ but $A[i] > A[j]$.
+It is the exactly the number of swaps that needed to be performed by insertion sort.
+A sorted array has no inversions.

+The average number of inversions in an array of $N$ distinct numbers is $N(N-1)/4$.
+Any algorithm that sorts by exchanging adjacent elements require $\Omega(N^2)$ time on average.

 ## Insertion Sort

 Insertion sort consists of $N-1$ passes.
 For each pass, insertion sort ensures that the element in position $0$ through $P$ are in sorted order.

  The average running time $\Theta(N^{2})$.